Popinpon/RepoCheckNotify/README.md

 pip install python-dotenv
 # or (conda user) conda install -c conda-forge python-dotenv
 ```
-you need cron or scheduler like Task scheduler(Win) to run this script periodically.

 ## Preparation
 - Get message api token